 - 1. Upload EHRM artifact to Nexus repository - 2.
 Update EHRM Dockerfile to point to new artifact - 3.
 Login to AWS CodeBuild in the Console. - 4.
 Navigate to Build projects and select "ehrm-prod" - 5.
-Select Start build with overrides" - 6.
+Select "Start build with overrides" - 6.
 Go to the Environment variables override section and expand the details. - 7.
-Update the "IMAGE_TAG" variable with the proper tag and verify other environment variables. - 8.
+Update the "IMAGE\TAG" variable with the proper tag and verify other environment variables. - 8.
 Select "Start build". - 9.
-Go to AWS ECS in the Console and select "Clusters". - 10.
-Select the "JLV-EHRM" task
+Go to CloudFormation in the Console and select "project-ecs-ehrm-prod". - 10.
+Select "Update" then "Use current template". - 11.
+Change pBuildTag to the IMAGE\TAG variable that was created in step 5. - 12.
+Select "Update Stack" - 13.
+Wait for the old task definition to drain or stop the process.